 October 6, 2015

-In October, 2014, Seattle became one of a number of cities in the United States to reject Columbus Day and adopt “Indigenous Peoples Day instead.”
-Different cities and states have celebrated Columbus’ arrival in the ‘New World’ individually since colonial times, but the United States first celebrated Columbus Day as a country in 1892 to mark his discovery of America 400 years after he initially landed in the Bahamas.
-October 12 became an official federal holiday in 1934, and the United States government named the second Monday in October Columbus Day in 1970.
+In October 2014, Seattle became one of a number of cities in the United States to reject Columbus Day, adopting “Indigenous People’s Day instead.”
+Different cities and states have celebrated Columbus’s arrival in the ‘New World’ individually since colonial times, but the United States first celebrated Columbus Day as a country in 1892 to mark his ‘discovery of America’ 400 years after he initially landed in the Bahamas.
+October 12 became an official federal holiday in 1934, and the U.S. government named the second Monday in October Columbus Day in 1970.
 Since then, some have criticized this celebration.
 In 2011, University of Washington students marched in the streets holding signs that read: “Columbus didn’t discover America.
 He INVADED it.”
-Berkeley was the first city to take action, replacing Columbus Day with Indigenous Peoples Day in 1992.
+Berkeley was the first city to take action, replacing Columbus Day with Indigenous People’s Day in 1992.
 Minneapolis eventually followed suit.
-Portland celebrates both Indigenous Peoples Day and Columbus Day.
+Portland celebrates both Indigenous People’s Day and Columbus Day.

 Why would anyone want to take Columbus off his pedestal?
-According to A People and a Nation, Columbus was a “self-educated son of a wool merchant . . . [and] an experienced sailor and mapmaker.”
-He managed to convince King Phillip and Queen Isabella of Spain to give him three ships, which he sailed halfway around the globe to the Caribbean.
-He was not the first European there, but he was the first to publish details about it, the first to bring back Indians and goods, and the first to set up a colony.
-The textbook says that Columbus gave one of the Indian populations, the Tainos, an impossible task (to find gold on San Salvador) and states that he believed the Indians would be easy to take over and would make “good and skilled servants.”
-That does not sound too bad.
-Sure, he thought the Americas were the East Indies, and he, like most other explorers of the time, was searching for land, people and raw materials he could take advantage of, but he lived in the 15th century.
+According to the history textbook A People and a Nation, Columbus was a “self-educated son of a wool merchant . . . [and] an experienced sailor and mapmaker.”
+He managed to convince King Philip and Queen Isabella of Spain to give him three ships, which he sailed halfway around the globe to what is now known as the Caribbean.
+He was not the first European in that region, but he was the first to publish details about it, the first to bring back natives and goods, and the first to set up a longstanding colony.
+The textbook suggests that Columbus gave one of the indigenous populations, the Tainos, an impossible task (i.e., to find gold on San Salvador) and explains that he believed the indigenous populations would be easy to conquer and would make “good and skilled servants.”
+That characterization does not sound too bad.
+Sure, he mistook the Americas for the East Indies, and he, like most other European explorers of the time, was searching for land, people, and raw materials Europe could exploit, but he was a product of his times.
 No one can dispute that he expanded the known world, bringing into the fold previously unheard-of populations and cultures.

-The question is is Columbus someone we should admire?
+The question is, is Columbus someone we should admire?
 Do his accomplishments outweigh his so-called crimes?
 And what were his crimes exactly?
-A different history book, one no school would use in its high school curriculum, Howard Zinn’s A People’s History of the United States, shows a different portrait of Columbus, including details A People and a Nation leaves out.
-To begin, Columbus promised that the first person to see land once they left Africa would get 10,000 maravedis every year for life.
+A different chronicle of American history, one that no school district in the country would ever dare to use in its high school curriculum, Howard Zinn’s A People’s History of the United States, paints a much richer portrait of Columbus, including details A People and a Nation conspicuously omits.
+To begin, Columbus promised that the first person among his crew to sight land once they left Africa would get a yearly stipend of 10,000 maravedis for life.
 That person’s name was Roderigo.
 Columbus, of course, reneged, claiming the prize for himself.
-Before getting off the ship, he had already proved himself a liar and a thief.
-That was how he treated one of his own.
-But he treated the Indians he encountered much, much worse.
-For the moment ignoring the countless Indians he turned into slaves (his capture of them is well known), let us look at his attempt to find gold on Haiti.
+Before he set foot in the Caribbean, he had already proved himself a liar and a thief.
+That was how he treated a fellow European and Catholic.
+But he treated the indigenous populations he encountered much, much worse.
+For the moment ignoring the countless indigenous people he enslaved (his seizure of human beings is well known), let us look at his attempt to find gold on Haiti.